lora-lorans/Bash-Based-User-Management-System-on-Kali-Linux/README.md

 ---

 ## Usage
-1. Run the script as root:  bash sudo ./your_script.sh
+1. Run the script as root:
+sudo ./your_script.sh

 ## How It Works